Bicycle pump: Hand pump

 There are two basic types: tubed and integral.
 The tubed type requires a separate tube to connect the pump to the valve.
 These have the advantage that they are cheap, but are inefficient compared to other pumps.
 They also have a lot of joints from which air can escape.

 Integral pumps have a hole in the side with a rubber washer that fits round the valve.
 This is frequently compressed on to the valve by an extra lever.
 Because it is well sealed, rigid and has little dead volume, this type of pump is very efficient.
-An 8" integral will typically pump faster than an 18" tubed.
-These type of pumps will run the risk of shredding the tube valves, especially on those with presta valves.
+An 8″ integral will typically pump faster than an 18″ tubed.
+These types of pumps will run the risk of shredding the tube valves, especially on those with presta valves.

 A simple pump has a cupped fiber or plastic piston.
 On the forward stroke the air pushes the sides of the cup against the cylinder, so forming a seal; it provides its own valve.
 Then this piston can push the air out of the hole at the far end.

 Some of the most efficient pumps are double action pumps.
 By sealing the piston in the cylinder at both ends they can force air into the tire on both strokes.

 Pumps can be fitted to a bracket on the bike frame, either a clamp on, screw on, or a braze-on peg, or they can be carried in a pannier or other bag on the bike, or they can be carried by the rider in a backpack, pocket, etc.